overlordiam/AI-bug-recall/README.md

   - Bug fix notes
 - Retrieves file path, diff, timestamp, and nearby code.
 - Uses an LLM to generate a natural answer.
+- Hybrid search, combine vector search (semantic similarity) with keyword filters (e.g., error codes, stack traces).

 ### 4.3 Local Knowledge Graph
 - Built by indexing commit history and codebase.
 - Updated on each commit (optional Git hook or watcher).
 - Stores metadata for bug-related commits (e.g., “fix”, “bug”, “error”).

+### 4.4 Option to search through multiple repos (Optional)
+- Currently, it searches for the resolved bug under the current git repo only.
+- The above can be extended to multiple repos by prompting the user for a connection with github.

 ---